DS-567/AMD-AOHW25_620/RISC-V_smart_watchdog_fast_SNN/README.md

  ### Observing the ILA Waveform 🔬

-Zoom into the waveform similair to as shown below.
+Zoom into the waveform similiar to as shown below.
 The operation of the smart watchdog can be observed classifying a LUI (load upper immediate) instruction.

 This can be verified by looking at the first instruction in the Fibonacci Series disassembled assembly file: [main.asm](neorv32-main/sw/example/my_code_fibonacci_series/main.asm)